Click the blue Tickets/Donate button near the top of this page to make a donation online.

-Hosted by beloved actor Curt Branom and MOR’s visionary founder and artistic director Mina Miller. - - With MOR’s extraordinary artists joined by special guest performers and composers. - - In some of our musical highlights, plus the world premieres of new works that composers Lori Laitman and Tom Cipullo have created for this celebration. - - Along with memorable surprise appearances.
+Hosted by beloved actor Curt Branom and MOR’s visionary founder and artistic director Mina Miller -- with MOR’s extraordinary artists joined by special guest performers and composers.
+Watch musical highlights, plus the world premieres of new works that composers Lori Laitman and Tom Cipullo have created for this celebration.
+Along the way, we have some memorable surprise appearances.

 Ginkgo trees near the center of the atomic blasts in Hiroshima survived the inferno because of their resilience and deep roots, sprouting new leaves within days.
 The survivor trees have come to represent the Endurance of Hope.